Metropolitan Community Church of Amarillo

 This is a very exciting time at MCCA.
 It is a time of renewal and of new beginnings.
 We are living in a time of spiritual expectancy -- expectancy that God is ready to do great things in us, for us, and through us.
 It might be that God led you to this site and is calling you to this church.
 If so, please come home.
 We are waiting to welcome you!

-After many months of wandering from place to place this group expanded their vision to include a permanent place of worship.
+After many months of wandering from place to place, this group expanded their vision to include a permanent place of worship.
 They found this in a space rented to them by the Unitarian Universalist Fellowship in September of 1983.
 On September 11, 1983, the first worship service was conducted at 4901 Cornell.
 For seven months they congregated at this location and enjoyed the fruits of worship.
-However, this group found themselves with a growing need for a permanent place they could call their own, a place where activities could be designed to meet the needs of the congregation and community.
-Mr. Don Dilley recognized his ability to facilitate the continuation of the vision and purchased the property at 2123 S Polk.
-He then donated this space to these dreamers and the dedication service was conducted on April 29, 1984.
+However, they needed a permanent place they could call their own.
+Mr. Don Dilley recognized his ability to facilitate the continuation of the vision and purchased the property at 2123 S Polk, donating it to these dreamers.
+The dedication service was conducted on April 29, 1984.

-Over the years MCCA has seen changes in pastors, membership, political climate, and more; through it all, MCCA has remained a lighthouse in the LGBTQ+ community to share the love of God with each other and our community.
+Over the years, MCCA has seen changes in pastors, membership, political climate, and more.
+Through it all, MCCA has remained a lighthouse in the LGBTQ+ community, sharing the love of God with each other and the community.